 3. I have general themes for my blog and stick to them each week

-This organizational tip is a little looser for me, but in general, I try to write about creativity, self-development, business/blogging stuff, and travel.
-It’s important to me that each week has varied content, so that I’m not posting recipes or positive lifestyle posts everyday.
-On the right, you can see the categories that I aim to abide by, as well as the sub-categories within them.
-I like to have one of each every week, or at least a variety of some of them.
+This organizational tip is a little looser for me, but in general, I try to write about creativity, self-development, and business/blogging stuff.
+It’s important to me that each week has varied content so that I’m not posting the same content everyday.

 4. I keep in mind when my site is busiest

 It happens that my blog receives the most pageviews on Tuesdays.
 Is it the same for your blog?
 Do you know how to check?
 I use Google Analytics, which shares everything from how many pageviews I receive to how many visitors are on my site at any given moment.
 Typically I like to publish posts on Tuesdays that I know will be popular among my readers, since I think it gives them an even bigger boost.

 5. I talk to people about my ideas